Hit enter to search or ESC to close

 If corporate reputation is the perception of a business by its stakeholders, both internal and external, then reputation management must, by inference, be the shaping of those perceptions.
 In the real world, however, it’s not that simple.

 Reputation management as a concept sounds straightforward, and it definitely sounds like something every business should be doing.
 But scratch the surface of the subject and it becomes clear that it’s neither simple, nor even strictly feasible.
-And in today’s hyper-connected world where stakeholders are more tuned in to corporate behaviours than ever before, attempting to manipulate reputation – and therefore those stakeholders – might even be inadvisable.
+And in today’s hyper-connected world where stakeholders are more tuned in to corporate behaviours than ever before, attempting to manipulate reputation – and therefore those stakeholders – is inadvisable.